 - Pet waste left on lawns and in public spaces is not only gross.
-It can be quite harmful too. - Pet waste contains twice as much bacteria as human waste! - If left in your yard, pet waste can kill grass and other plants. - Adults and children who come in contact with it can get sick. - When pet waste washes into storm drains and waterways, it can make the water unhealthy for people and wildlife. - Pet waste in waterways can even cause algae to grow, making the water turn an unpleasant green color.
+It can be quite harmful too. - Pet waste contains twice as much bacteria as human waste! - If left in your yard, pet waste can kill grass and other plants. - Adults and children who come in contact with it can get sick. - When pet waste washes into storm drains and waterways, it can make the water unhealthy for people and wildlife. - Pet waste in waterways can even cause algae to grow, which can harm aquatic Ecosystems downstream.